What’s New ?

 Below are two solutions by which you can solve this problem.
 Let us understand them in detail:

-Method 1: By String Comparison
+Method 1)) By String Comparison

 This is one of the basic approaches to solving this problem.
 All you need to do is combine all the substrings in the array into one combination of strings for both the given arrays.
 Remember that the order of combination should not alter while the process is running.
-Later, when you get both the combined substrings, simply compare them and return true as the result if all the characters are matched, and if not, return false.

-Method 2: Optimal Approach
+Method 2) Optimal Approach

-When it comes to the brute force approach, the solution requires extra space to create the new string and check whether both the arrays are the same or not.
+When it comes to the brute force approach, the solution requires extra space to create the new string and check whether both arrays are the same or not.
 However, this issue of increasing space complexity can be solved here.

 In this approach, you can make use of four variables, two for each array.
 These variables will work as pointers for the array and strings.
 For instance, two of these pointers will indicate that they are pointing to a1 character of b1 string and the other two will indicate that they are pointing to a2 character of b2 string.

 Here, you can make use of the while loop to check the conditions of comparison.
-For example, if the pointer indicates the characters are matched or not.
+For example, if the pointer indicates whether the characters are matched or not.
 If not, shift the pointer “b” to the next character by incrementing its index.
 At last, if both the arrays are exhausted simultaneously, then we return true otherwise false.

 import java.util.*;